 In order to qualify for academic credit, the Independent Study Contract (available on the Registrar’s Office web site) must be filed with the registrar that includes the following information:

 - Approval of a professor supervising the study.

 - A syllabus created by the student and faculty member which includes:

 - A description of the study or project

 - A list of learning outcomes

 - A statement on the method of evaluation

 Arranged Course (1)

 Arranged courses are courses that are offered in the Cornell curriculum but are taken by the student as an individual tutorial, not as part of a regular class.
 The Arranged Courses will carry the regularly offered course number and the corresponding course requirements.
-To enroll in an arranged course, a student must file a contract and a syllabus created by a faculty member.
-The syllabus must be submitted with the contract form from the Registrar’s office at least one week before the block in which the arranged course is to be credited.
-Students must consult the faculty member whom they wish to direct their arranged course well in advance of the submission deadline.
+To enroll in an arranged course a student must fill out an add/drop form signed by their faculty sponsor and include a syllabus.
+Students must consult the faculty member whom they wish to direct their arranged course well in advance of the applicable block.
 Arranged courses are open only to students who have completed at least eight course credits.